Circular Interior Design: Soma Studio Milano — Wellness Design Consultants

 Ana Luiza Magalhaes

 So Soma is a Milan based studio working to help professionals and companies to take action and shift from a linear to circular economy.
 And to do so we strive to raise awareness, provide relevant information to strategies within the circular economy and circular design.
+It is important to incorporate sustainable materials into interior design projects to minimize environmental impact and contribute to a more resource-efficient future.
 And then in terms of services, always under this umbrella of circular economy in design, we offer strategic consultancy for product development, which includes transfer testing, transporting and material research.

 We also create content such as ebooks, reports, webinars to help organizations raise awareness around the superior economy and superior products and services.
 And we also create short courses, lectures or workshops in collaborations with companies and educational institutions.